-Operation Overlord was an Allied landing in France that was scheduled for June in 1944.
-The operation had many commanders but the overall commander was General Dwight Eisenhower.
+Operation Overlord was an Allied landing in France scheduled for June in 1944.
+The operation had many commanders, but the overall commander was General Dwight Eisenhower.
 Operation Overlord is not only notable for the significance it would have in World War II but also use it was an operation that required the kind of logistics that were unprecedented before it.

-The element of surprise was essential for the operation to succeed, keeping it top secret was a challenge however because of the many parties that participated in the landings, beside the Americans there were also British troops and members of the French resistance present at operation Overlord.
+The element of surprise was essential for the operation to succeed; keeping it top secret was a challenge; however, because of the many parties that participated in the landings, besides the Americans, there were also British troops and members of the French resistance present at operation Overlord.

 Operation Overlord Commanders

 The Normandy landings of World War II, codenamed Operation Overlord, was a telltale sign that the Allied forces were gaining momentum to liberate Europe from Nazi rule.
 With more than 156,000 troops on the ground, it was one of the largest military operations ever attempted.
 The commanders of this monumental task had spent months preparing and leading up to the invasion.
 Here’s a look at the men guiding the Allied and German forces during Operation Overlord.